 Isolation of bacteria is a primary method to separate different groups of microorganisms.
 It is the method that allows us to discriminate different groups of bacteria based on the growth pattern.
-Different bacteria grow differently on the different nutrient medium based on their growth requirements and the other factors like temperature, pH, oxygen availability etc. Isolation of bacteria is an important step for the identification and differentiation of the bacteria.
+Different bacteria grow differently on the different nutrient medium, depending on their growth requirements and other factors like temperature, pH, oxygen availability, etc. Isolation of bacteria is an important step for the identification and classification of the bacteria.

-Content: Isolation of bacteria
+Content: Isolation of Bacteria

 - Isolation Methods

-Pouring is a simple method for the separation of bacteria.
-In the pouring method, the bacterial suspension which carries the huge bacterial population is taken.
+Pouring is the simplest method for bacterial isolation.
+Here, the bacterial suspension laden with a huge bacterial population is generally taken.

 For the uniform distribution of the sample and the media, rotate the plates in the clockwise and anticlockwise direction.
 Before keeping the Petri plates in the incubator, allow the culture plates to solidify.
 For the proper growth of bacteria, keep the culture plates in the incubator at the temperature of 35-37 degrees Celsius for the maximum period of 48 hours.
-After the incubation period of 24-48 hours, we can see the growth of bacterial colonies.
+After incubation, we can see the growth of bacterial colonies.

 For the uniform distribution of bacteria over the surface of solid media, take the spreader of T or L-shape to spread the bacterial suspension evenly.
-After that, incubate the culture plates for 35-37degrees Celsius for 24 to 48 hours.
+After that, incubate the culture plates at 35-37 degrees Celsius for 24 to 48 hours.
 We can see several bacterial colonies after the incubation.
 In the spreading method, we can select the isolated colonies for the culturing of bacteria.
 For the isolation of pure culture, the spreading method is not very popular.

 Serial Dilution Method

 This technique is much known for the isolation and culturing of bacteria.
-In the serial dilution method, take the bacterial suspension and dilute it serially in successive test tubes.
+In the serial dilution method, take the bacterial suspension and dilute it serially in the successive test tubes.

 In serial dilution, the more concentrated sample (10-1) will produce the highest number of colonies.
 The more diluted sample (10-4) will produce the least number of colonies.
-So it should be clear to us that less diluted sample will contain more concentration of bacteria than that of water.
+So it should be clear to us that the less diluted sample will contain more bacteria concentration than water.
 And the more diluted sample will contain a high concentration of water than that of bacteria.